-According to the U.S. Bureau of Labor Statistics (BLS), job growth for radiologic technologists was expected to increase by 9% from 2014-2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for radiologic technologists was expected to increase faster than the national average through 2028 (www.bls.gov).
 Like the rest of the healthcare industry, X-ray tech employment was expected to be bolstered by the aging population and a heightened demand for X-ray services.

 Employment Requirements for an X-Ray Tech